 I don’t talk much of healing herbs, mostly because there’s often a lack of research, and the mechanisms of their actions are not very well understood.

 So, it’s difficult to recommend something without knowing how or why it might (or might not) work.

-Artemesinin, extracted from Sweet Wormwood, may end up being an exception to the rule.
+Artemesinin, extracted from Sweet Wormwood, may be an exception to the rule.

-Yet, it was discovered that it also had potent anti-cancer effects, which has spawned more research into understanding its actions.
+Yet, it was more recently discovered to also have potent anti-cancer effects, which has spawned more research into understanding its actions.

 Research thus far has shown that it is extremely effective at killing breast cancer cells (among other forms of cancer) without harming healthy non-cancerous cells.

-It could prove to be an effective chemotherapy agent, but more research is still needed.
+So, it could prove to be a truly safe and effective chemotherapy agent, but more research is still needed.

 Antiproliferative effects of artemisinin on human breast cancer cells requires the downregulated expression of the E2F1 transcription factor and loss of E2F1-target cell cycle genes.